Yaqeen-stak/Demo-201/README.md

 we uesd JS to add the quastions and we used for,while,if and switch statments. we used CSS to style the pag. and we linked both files to the HTML index.

+* We added functions to the logic or our game.
+* Navigator: Yaqeen Hmad.
+* Driver: Batool Malkawi.